 The Master of Arts in Creative Writing addresses the life, craft, and business aspects of becoming and remaining a professional creative writer.
-Because much of the curriculum design is tailored to the individual student and his/her thesis project and because the program offers no electives, the M.A. does not accept transfer credits from another institution.
+Because much of the curriculum design is tailored to the individual student and his/her thesis project and because the program offers no electives, the M.A. in most tracks does not accept transfer credits from another institution.
+However the publishing M.A. and documentary film tracks will transfer up to nine credit hours from applicants who hold a Master of Fine Arts in creative writing, film, or theatre from another institution.
+Wilkes M.A. alums can take an additional 18 credit hours to earn either a second degree in any track.